Faceted Navigation – SEO Problems and Best Practices

 For facets with low search volume, it’s better to block them from being crawled and indexed.
 Here’s how you can do that:

-• Robots.txt: Use this to disallow crawling of faceted pages.
+• Manage crawling with Robots.txt: Use this to disallow crawling of faceted pages.
 However, remember that blocked pages can still be indexed if they’re linked elsewhere, so avoid interlinking them.

-• Canonical Tag: Tag the main category pages as canonical URLs and point faceted pages to their parent pages.
+• Apply Canonical tags: Tag the main category pages as canonical URLs and point faceted pages to their parent pages.
 This helps consolidate link equity and avoid indexing problems, though Google treats canonical tags as hints, not directives.

-• Noindex Tag: This directive ensures faceted pages won’t be indexed but doesn’t stop them from being crawled, which can still waste crawl budget.
+• Add noindex tags: This directive ensures faceted pages won’t be indexed but doesn’t stop them from being crawled, which can still waste crawl budget.

-• AJAX: A practical solution to avoid faceted URLs entirely.
+• Consider AJAX navigation: A practical solution to avoid faceted URLs entirely.
 With AJAX, new listings are generated without reloading the page, eliminating faceted URLs altogether.

 Example of AJAX-based faceted navigation with filters for tool type, platform, price, and usage options, dynamically updating results without generating new URLs.